-With the holiday season fast approaching, gift ideas are popping up left and right.
-At the top of your list should be board games.
+WAt the top of your list for gift ideas should be board games.
 And if you’re looking to get serious about board games, strategy board games are the best dice rolling, piece moving fit for your entertainment needs.

 Before you spend your money to buy a new strategy board game, you’ll need to make sure you’re buying the right one to deliver fun.
 So we’ve combed the board game universe for every strategy game in existence, and come up with an unbiased list of the best strategy board games everyone agrees you should consider unboxing on your kitchen table.